Hairdresser Rent A Chair Agreement

 How do payments get processed?

-A freelancer should always have their own payment facilities to take payments directly (such as a Square Card Reader or EFTPOS machine).
+It’s best practice for a freelancer to have their own payment facilities (such as a Square Card Reader or EFTPOS machine).

 Differences between an employee and a contractor